DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-07-14-build-genai-integrated-serverless-contact-forms-for-static-websites-with-aws-lambda-api-gateway-bedrock-and-ses.md

 #### Frontend Integration

-To integrate the static website frontend with the serverless backend, we will use the **HTML5 UP Dimensions Template**, which offers a modern design and is straightforward to set up and customize.
+To integrate the static website frontend with the serverless backend, you will use the **HTML5 UP Dimensions Template**, which offers a modern design and is straightforward to set up and customize.

 The following modifications will be made to the template's contact form to facilitate communication with the backend services:

 1. **Update Form Action**: Modify the form's action attribute to point to the Amazon API Gateway endpoint URL.